stackbuilders/tutorials/tutorials/haskell/haskell-time-tutorial/tutorial.md

 dateToHoliday :: MonthOfYear -> DayOfMonth -> String
-dateToHoliday January  _   = "Happy new year!" dateToHoliday November 1   = "Let's eat colada morada" dateToHoliday December 25  = "Merry Christmas jojojo" dateToHoliday _ _          = "Probably just a regular day"
+dateToHoliday January  _   = "Happy new year!" dateToHoliday November 1   = "Let's eat colada morada" dateToHoliday December 25  = "Merry Christmas ho ho ho" dateToHoliday _ _          = "Probably just a regular day"
 ```

-Now you're probably wondering what is “colada morada”?
+(Now you're probably wondering what is “colada morada”?
 Haha no worries,
-it’s an ecuatorian tradition in Ecuador and we eat this meal that is
+it’s an [Ecuatorian tradition][colada-morada] and we eat this meal that
-purple corn based with spices and fruits, pretty amazing to be honest.
+is purple corn based with spices and fruits, pretty amazing to be honest.)

 Back to Haskell, I think it’s pretty clear what the `dateToHoliday`
 function does, the first clause matches all days of January, second